 TMCC is following the latest CDC guidelines in regards to quarantine and self-isolation.
-If you believe you may have been exposed to COVID-19 and may or may not have been infected, the CDC recommends that you quarantine.
+If you believe you may have been exposed to COVID-19 and may or may not have been infected, the CDC recommends that you take precautions.
 If you are sick or have been infected with the virus, you need to isolate even if you do not have symptoms.

 If you come into close contact with someone who has COVID-19, the CDC recommends that you should start taking precautions immediately as you can still develop COVID-19 up to 10 days after you have been exposed.
 The date of your exposure is considered day zero.
 Wear a well-fitting mask when around others, take extra precautions if you will be around people who are more likely to get very sick from COVID-19